uvarc/rc-learning/content/notes/databases-intro/index.md

 <br>

 **Note:** Research Computing may be able to provide support for your database needs.
-Please schedule a consulation request on our website by filling out [this form](https://www.rc.virginia.edu/form/support-request/?category=Consultation).
+Please schedule a consultation request on our website by filling out [this form](https://www.rc.virginia.edu/form/support-request/?category=Consultation).

 # Other Resources